-This is another simple Clearing Play we saw several teams using to start great Fast Breaks in summer tournaments this week.
-Every good coach should know how to use the substitution box to their advantage when moving the ball down the field.
+We saw several teams using this simple Clearing play to start great Fast Breaks in games this week.
+Every good coach should know how to use the substitution box to their advantage when moving the ball down the field!

 From youth to pro lacrosse, the most successful teams are usually the ones that Clear the ball the best--usually over 80 percent of the time.
 If your team can't Clear well, chances are you are spending most of your games on Defense, and your players aren't getting very many chances to score.